atassis/run-script-webpack-plugin/README.md

       signal: false | true | 'SIGUSR2', // signal to send for HMR (defaults to `false`, uses 'SIGUSR2' if `true`)
       keyboard: true | false, // Allow typing 'rs' to restart the server. default: only if NODE_ENV is 'development'
-      cwd: undefined | string, // set a current working directory for the child process default: current cwd }),
+      cwd: undefined | string, // set a current working directory for the child process default: current cwd
+      cleanup: false | true, // false by default, makes sure the script is killed when webpack is exiting }),
   ],
 }